-Download the Progress Update – low-resolution or high-resolution – or scroll down to read it on this page.
-Our complete 2011 financial disclosure is also available.
-For a fuller historical picture of how far we have come, read the Progress Updates from 2008, 2009, and 2010, or download our 2010 financial disclosure.
+Download the Progress Update (lo-res with hyperlinks or hi-res for print) or scroll down to read it on this page.
+Our complete financial disclosure is also available.
+For a fuller historical picture of how far we have come, read the Progress Updates from 2009, 2010, and 2011.

 Gary Ward, Chairman of the Board

 Elizabeth Marincola, Chief Executive Officer

 ADVOCATING FOR PROGRESSIVE OPEN ACCESS POLICIES

 PLOS has continued to collaborate with others in the Open Access community to capture the interest and support of researchers, governments, funders and the public.
 In the United States, PLOS helped to publicize a petition to expand public access to federally funded science research.
 The petition ultimately gathered 65,000 signatures and resulted in a White House Directive requiring major US federal agencies to draw up plans for providing better access.
 In the United Kingdom, PLOS provided testimony to the government’s Business, Innovation and Skills Committee in relation to Research Councils UK’s implementation of the “Finch Report” recommendations.